sergei-gots/Spring_MVC_-_Udemy/README.md

 A DAO-class usually represents SQL-code for interacting with a DB.
 <br>
 <b>Hybernate</b>  and <b>Spring Data JPA</b> provide much more abstract
 pattern for access DB - <b>repository</b>.
-This will be considere later in this course.
+This will be considered later in this course.